maxi-marufo/GitHub_Jira_KEY_integration/README.md

 The commit-msg hook will run, and it will prepend the issue key to you message, so the final message her would be: "[JIRA-123] YOUR MESSAGE"

 You can select which branches will skip this process with the BRANCHES_TO_SKIP variable.
+You can also add the argument --no-verify in the commit command for this purpose.